-The Basin Cricket Club has obtained the services of Art.
+The Basin Cricket Club has obline basin cricket club has ob-tained the services of Art.
 Frank-lin's band for club dances and ex-tends a hearty welcome to young and old to come along and have a good time at future dances.
-A nice supper will be provided and there will also be some very good prizes given for Monte Carlos, etc.

-If local support is given to this club it should go ahead by leaps and bounds.
+A nice supper will be provided and there will also be some very good prizes given for Monte Carlos, etc. If local support is given to this club it should go ahead by leaps